 Here are a few modifications and pump upgrades you can consider:

-- Changing to a heavy-duty power end can stop a lot of shaft deflection, and with some pump manufacturers get you the pilot diameter you need to install a "C or D" frame adapter to eliminate pump alignment.
+- Changing to a heavy duty power end can stop a lot of shaft deflection, and with some pump manufacturers give you the pilot diameter you need to install a "C or D" frame adapter to eliminate pump alignment.

 - Changing the wet end to a double volute configuration will allow the pump to operate in a larger window without the danger of deflecting the shaft too much.

 - You can drill a hole in the end of the stuffing box, at the top, to increase stuffing box venting.

 - Change the flushing or recirculation connection from the top lantern ring connection to the bottom of the stuffing box to insure a better fluid flow through the stuffing box.
 Try to get close to the seal faces.

 - Enlarging the inside diameter of the stuffing box, or going to an oversize stuffing box can solve some persistent seal problems.